brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/1_PDFDocIntelligence/README.md

 > [!IMPORTANT]
 If you need further assistance with the code, please click [here to view all the function code](./src/).

+> [!NOTE]
+> Please ensure that the `Storage Blob Data Contributor` role is assigned to the Function App within the storage account, allowing the function app to listen to the blob container.
+You may enable `System assigned`  for the Function App to facilitate the role assignment.

 ## Step 6: Test the solution